LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 ```

 The n first keys correspond to the partner id, and the data referenced by the `'mpl_model'` key are those of the global model.
-As this dictionary is not really user friendly, you can convert it to a Pandas DataFrame, and use the pandas API to performed advanced analysis easily.
+As this dictionary is not really user-friendly, you can convert it to a Pandas DataFrame, and use the pandas API to performed advanced analysis easily.
 Here is an instance:

 ```python